sinuxnet/notes/src/courses/004-terraform-devops_directive/09-developer-workflow.md

 - 9.5 Potential Gotchas
 - 9.6 Example (GitHub Actions workflow)

-You can cut the corresponding sections out of `What is Terraform.md` and paste them here when you’re ready.
+You can cut the corresponding sections out of `What is Terraform.md` and paste them here when you're ready.